CHELSEA FLOWER SHOW

 Departure: London, England

-$6,795 – 8 days / 7 nights per person in double occupancy shared hotel room.
-For solo travelers, we will try to find you a roommate.
+$6,995 – 8 days / 7 nights per person in double occupancy shared hotel room.
 Tour cost does not include airfare.

 Tour cost includes group transfer from The Cotswolds to London.